netxms/netxms-doc/admin/data-collection.rst

 ~~~~~~~~~~~~~~~~~~~~

 Source node of metrics collection.
 This can be used when other node provides
 information about current node.
-In this way, platform provides additional flexability of where
+In this way, platform provides additional flexibility of where
 metrics collection is taking place.

 Other example of usage is virtual nodes (nodes with IP 0.0.0.0).
 In this case,